ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Grab Button:** The button used to grab/release a touched Interactable Object.
  * **Grab Precognition:** An amount of time between when the grab button is pressed to when the controller is touching an Interactable Object to grab it.
  * **Throw Multiplier:** An amount to multiply the velocity of any Interactable Object being thrown.
- * **Create Rigid Body When Not Touching:** If this is checked and the Interact Touch is not touching an Interactable Object when the grab button is pressed then a rigid body is added to the interacting object to allow it to push other rigid body objects around.
+ * **Create Rigid Body When Not Touching:** If this is checked and the Interact Touch is not touching an Interactable Object when the grab button is pressed then a Rigidbody is added to the interacting object to allow it to push other Rigidbody objects around.
  * **Controller Attach Point:** The rigidbody point on the controller model to snap the grabbed Interactable Object to.
 If blank it will be set to the SDK default.
  * **Controller Events:** The Controller Events to listen for the events on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Touch:** The Interact Touch to listen for touches on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.